MicrosoftLearning/MB-330-Microsoft-Dynamics-365-Supply-Chain-Management/Instructions/Labs/Case Study3 exercise 1 to 20.md

 5. Enable the **Use warehouse management processes** option to enable Warehouse management.

+6. Select **Save**.

-6. Select **Save** in the action pane and verify that the Site, Warehouse, Location, Inventory status, and License plate dimensions are active.
+7. Verify that the Site, Warehouse, Location, Inventory status, and License plate dimensions are active.

-7. Close the form.
+8. Close the form.

 ### Create a Tracking Dimension Group